 Deam’s Black-Eyed Susan

-Named by Linnaeus in honor of his teacher Olaf Rudbeck, this North American genus includes 25 to 30 species, many of them famous summer, especially late season, bloomers.
-These selections are easy to grow, make fine cut flowers, and will brighten any border or naturalized meadow.
-Offering interest also in the late fall and winter, they combine well with Aster, Eupatorium, and grasses.
+Named by Linnaeus in honor of his teacher Olaf Rudbeck, this North American genus includes 25 to 30 species, many of them famous summer and late season bloomers.
+These easily grown selections promise to brighten borders and naturalized meadows plus make dandy additions to bouquets.
+Offering late fall and winter interest, they combine well with Asters, Eupatoriums and grasses.

 AVAILABLE FALL 2019